 Children are to be collected from their classrooms each day by 3.15pm.
 After this time they will be kept in the office area until collected by an adult or older brother or sister.

 If you have friends, relatives or caregivers collecting children please notify their class teachers and get them to identify themselves to the class teacher when collecting the children.
+If your child/ren are leaving school for any reason during school hours, please notify reception when you collect, and drop off your child/ren.

 Please refer to SchoolDocs.
 Click on this link http://elmwood.schooldocs.co.nz/ – Employer Responsibility Policy – Complaints